Adlam4002/week-2-project-site/README.md

 🎯 Display the larger image.
 Will you use an overlay of some kind, or a section on the same page?
 How would it work on smaller screens?

 🎯 Handle user interaction.
 Will you use event listeners on the thumbnails, or on the container?
 How will you know which thumbnail was selected?

+# Reflections

+I really struggled to try and automatically attach event listeners to the items within the array, so in the end I manually added even listers to the elements JS was creating.
+I then added tabindex into the forEach loop I made so that the thumbnails could be accessed without a mouse.
+Finally, I added another event listener that listened for the enter key being pressed while it was focused.
+Which would then change the main images source to match the focused thumbnail.